sous-chefs/vagrant/README.md

 ## Vagrant Supported Platforms

-Vagrant does not specifically list supported platforms on the project web site.
-However, the only platforms with [packages provided](https://www.vagrantup.com/downloads.html) are:
+Vagrant publishes packages for:

 - Mac OS X
 - Windows
 - Linux (deb-package based platforms, e.g., Debian and Ubuntu)
-- Linux (rpm-packaged based platforms, e.g., RHEL and CentOS)
+- Linux (rpm-package based platforms, e.g., RHEL-compatible distributions, Fedora, and Amazon Linux)

 Other platforms are not supported.
 This cookbook attempts to exit gracefully in places where unsupported platforms may cause an issue, but it is __strongly recommended__ that this cookbook not be used on an unsupported platform's node run list or used as a dependency for cookbooks used on unsupported platforms.

 ## Tested with Test Kitchen

-- Ubuntu 18.04+
+- AlmaLinux 8+
+- Amazon Linux 2023+
-- CentOS 7+
+- CentOS Stream 9+
+- Debian 12+
+- Fedora latest
+- Oracle Linux 8+
+- Rocky Linux 8+
-- Windows 2016+
+- Ubuntu 22.04+

 ## Tested manually